tatringhia/pedestrian_analytic/readme.md

+### Pedestrian analytic
-**Pedestrian analytic** is a demo for my ML/AI capstone project.
+This is a demo for my ML/AI capstone project.
 It is able to detect and track pedestrians in video, analyze some basic activities, and generate motion heatmap.

-The application has 2 parts:\
+There are 2 parts:

    * pedestrian analytic detects, tracks and analyzing pedestrians in uploaded video
    * dashboard summarizes analytic information and show motion heatmap

 **How to use:**